MCFE

 Enrolment Declaration

-On completing your enrolment you will be provided with the following enrolment declaration.
+On completing your enrolment you will be provided with a enrolment declaration, similar to below.

 I declare that all the information that I have provided on this form is complete, correct and completed independently.